jedesah/rapture-io/doc/introduction.md

 checked).
 This means that any resource can have any capability, provided there is an implementation for that combination of resource and capability.
-These capabilities are all presented through simple and consistent method invocations on resources, so in normal usage it works just as you would expect.
+These capabilities are all presented through simple and consistent method invocations on resources, so in normal usage it works just as you would hope.

 ### Resources